Aletta Jacobs: Early life and education (1854–1879)

 Aletta Henriëtte Jacobs was born on 9 February 1854 in Sappemeer, the Netherlands, to Anna de Jongh and Abraham Jacobs.
 She was the eighth of 11 children, born into a family of assimilated Jewish heritage.
 Her father was a doctor from whom she developed an interest from a young age in the field of medicine.
-She attended the village school and learned needlecrafts, completing her education in 1867.
+She attended the village school and learned needlecraft, completing her education in 1867.
 At the time, there were no educational opportunities for women apart from finishing schools.
 She enrolled in one and attended for two weeks, but found it to be "idiotic" and a waste of time.
 To continue her education, Jacobs worked as an apprentice dressmaker and studied at home, where her mother taught her French and German.
 In addition, her father taught her Greek and Latin.

 Wanting to become a doctor like her father, Jacobs faced challenges, as higher education in 19th-century Netherlands was not open to women students.
 A family friend, the hygienist Levy Ali Cohen, encouraged Jacobs to become a pharmacy assistant, after learning in 1869 that a woman had been allowed to take the examination.
-She prepared for the test, studying with her father; her brother Sam, who was a pharmacist; and Cohen, and passed in July 1870, earning a diploma.
+She prepared for the test, studying with her father, her brother Sam, who was a pharmacist, and Cohen, and passed in July 1870, earning a diploma.
 She was encouraged by Cohen and Samuel Siegmund Rosenstein, rector of the University of Groningen, to continue her studies for two years in preparation for the entry examination for university.
 She received permission from J.W.A.
-Renssen, the director of the Rijks Hogere Burgerschool (National Higher Secondary School) in Sappemeer to listen to classes, becoming the first Dutch woman to attend high school.
+Renssen, the director of the Rijks Hogere Burgerschool (National Higher Secondary School) in Sappemeer to sit in on classes, becoming the first Dutch woman to attend high school.
 Learning that a male student who had passed his pharmacy examination was admitted to the university on the basis of his diploma, Jacobs wrote secretly to the chair of the Council of Ministers of the Netherlands, Johan Rudolph Thorbecke.
 She requested permission to begin her university studies prior to taking the entrance examination and was granted provisional approval by Thorbecke to attend as a one-year probationary student.